 Clicking on an endpoint's operating system takes you to that endpoint's details page.
 You can view which users have authenticated to Duo using that endpoint, as well as the operating system, browser, plugin, and trusted endpoint information.

 When the endpoint browsers and plugins are up to date, the various details are green.
 Information shown in red indicates a less secure status.

 Click the out-of-date link to see the current version of the affected software.

 Clicking on the username shown in the Endpoints table, or on the user tile on the endpoint's details page, takes you to the properties page for that user.
-Scroll down to the Phones and Endpoints tables to see platform, version, security warnings, and other information about access and authentication endpoint devices associated with that user.
+Scroll down to the Phones and Endpoints tables to see platform, version, security warnings, trusted endpoint status, and other information about access and authentication endpoint devices associated with that user.

 Use the Operating Systems, Browsers, Plugins, and Trusted Endpoints policy settings to restrict access and authentication from certain operating systems and versions, inform your users when their web browser or select plugins are out of date, verify the endpoint's security posture, and optionally block access to applications protected with Duo from unmanaged devices or devices with outdated software.
 Users authenticating via the Duo Prompt see a notification when the selected software is older than the current release version.
 If you choose to block access to users with outdated software or selected operating systems, users are unable to complete authentication to access your applications.

 Self-remediation notifications and access controls are available for the following: